Women’s Financial Resilience After the 2008 Recession

 Redefinition of Stability and Forced Adaptation

 The 2008 crisis also durably altered implicit norms of job stability.
 The notion of continuous employment and predictable progression lost strength, gradually being replaced by more flexible and contingent arrangements.
-Research in the sociology of work observed that, in the post-crisis period, employment growth occurred significantly in non-standard modalities, often presented as necessary adaptation to a new economic context, even though they implied lower protection and predictability (Kalleberg, 2011).
+Research in the sociology of work observed that, in the post-crisis period, employment growth occurred significantly in non-standard modalities, often presented as necessary adaptation to a new economic context, even though they implied lower protection and predictability.

 The Initial Fragmentation of Recovery